Nuvolect/DeepDive-Android/docs/DD_analytics.md

 # DeepDive Analytics

 ## Rationale
-The purpose is for engineering and business efficiency.
+The purpose is for engineering and user experience.
-Analytics provide anonymous eyes into use of the application that can help with application and business model improvement.
+Analytics provide anonymous eyes into use of the application that can help with unserstanding user intent and how to improve the application.

 ## Rest Interfaces
 * The obvious cmds are logged.
 * Value may be either 1 or execution time.

-## Decompile Challenge //TODO
+## Decompile Challenge
 The problem is capturing application failure.
 When a stage of decompile is started but fails with result other than an exception.